 The Romans conquered all of what is now England and Wales (sort of), but never conquered Ireland or Scotland – though they did penetrate as far north as Aberdeenshire.
 ‘Britannia’ was the northernmost civilised province of an empire that extended across most of central and southern Europe to North Africa and modern day Iran.
 It’s wrong to think of the Roman Empire as a sort of Italian nationalist thing; Italy as a nation did not exist until 1870 and the concept of nationalism is a modern one.
 The city of Rome was the hub of the Empire (though ultimately an eastern capital was established in the Greek town of Byzantium – or Constantinople – modern Istanbul) and ‘Rome’ had an almost mystical meaning to many people.
 The Roman Empire and civilisation could be thought of as a way of life that embraced people if they wanted to play ball with it, irrespective of their cultural or racial origins.
 It is easy to forget that the Romans were in Britain for the best part of 400 years – equivalent to the time of the early Stuart monarchy to today.
 By the time Roman rule petered out in the early 5th century, Britain south of Hadrian’s Wall was a highly organised society with a strong urban base used to the rule of law.
-Roman towns have ‘chester’ in their names – like Manchester, Winchester, Colchester, Bath and St Albans – from the Latin ‘castra’ meaning a camp or fortified place.
+Roman towns have ‘chester’ in their names – like Manchester, Winchester, Colchester, Bath and Chester – from the Latin ‘castra’ meaning a camp or fortified place.

 Although the ancient Romans knew about the island of Britain, and the tribes of Britain traded with mainland Europe, many believed that the land was beyond the limits of the known, and civilised, world.
 The first direct Roman contact was when Julius Caesar attacked in 55BC.
 This was probably a punitive expedition against tribes who had been aiding his enemies in Gaul.
 On that occasion, he probably did not progress far beyond the boundaries of modern Kent, but Caesar returned the following year with thousands of troops in 800 ships.
 This time, he headed for the territory of the Catuvellauni north of the Thames, beat them and exacted a tribute.
-The Romans then left Britain alone for a hundred tears, until 43AD when the Emperor Claudius dispatched the General Aulus Plautius with around 40,000 troops to conquer Britain properly.
+The Romans then left Britain alone for a hundred years, until 43AD when the Emperor Claudius dispatched the General Aulus Plautius with around 40,000 troops to conquer Britain properly.
 The Romans set about their task with typical thoroughness, dispatching armies north toward the Humber, north west to the Trent and west through south-east and south-west England.
 Despite fierce resistance, within about 5 years the Romans had established themselves in southern and central England.

 Probably the most famous resistance came from Boudicca, Queen of the Iceni, in around 60AD.
 Brutal treatment, including the rape of Boudicca’s daughters, resulted in a furious uprising.
 The hated colony at Colchester was burnt to the ground, its inhabitants massacred.
 London was next, followed by St Albans.
 The Roman Governor, Suetonius Paulinus, gathered his forces and, at an unknown site somewhere in the Midlands, the fate of Britain was decided.
 Roman discipline and weaponry prevailed and Britain continued as a province of the Empire.
 By 80AD, most of modern England and Wales had been pacified and the then Roman Governor, Agricola, decided to crush the wild tribes in what is now Scotland.
 He got as far as somewhere near Inverurie, fighting a pitched, victorious, battle against the Caledonians at a place history knows as Mons Graupius.

 Despite the briefly used Antonine Wall near the Clyde, the border between Roman Britain and the warring tribes in the north was finally settled at Hadrian’s Wall, stretching more than 70 miles from west to east, with forts every 5 miles and watch-towers in between.
 South of that, the people of Britain learned to build towns with public baths, shops, entertainment and got used to Roman ways and law.
 The wealthy had country villas, or even palaces, with under floor heating and glass in the windows.
-Of course, most of hard work was done by slaves, many of whom lived squalid, miserable lives – though some gained their freedom.
+Of course, most of the hard work was done by slaves, many of whom lived squalid, miserable lives – though some gained their freedom.

 From sometime in the 3rd century, the frontiers of Rome came under increasing threat from the tribes beyond.
 Britain was raided by Saxons and Franks and a series of defensive forts was built from Norfolk to Hampshire, known as ‘the Saxon Shore’.
-However, in 367AD, simultaneous attacks – whether by chance or organisation – took place: Scots and Attacotti swept west across the Irish Sea, Picts fell from the north upon the Wall and Saxons attacked the shore defences from the east.
+However, in 367AD, simultaneous attacks – whether by chance or organisation – took place: Scots and Attacotti swept east across the Irish Sea, Picts fell from the north upon the Wall and Saxons attacked the shore defences from the east.
 Deserters and escaped slaves joined in the anarchy, which lasted about a year until order was restored by the last of three generals, Theodosius, appointed by Rome to save the province.

 Rural villas were particularly vulnerable to attack and there is grim evidence of this.
 There is further evidence that villas were gradually abandoned for safer life in towns.
 However, though Roman life went on, Roman rule in Britain was nearing its end.
 The Germanic tribes of Europe were on the move, themselves threatened by a violent Asiatic people, the Huns, who had appeared from the east.
 Early in the 5th century, Rome itself was under threat and troops were needed to defend it; the Roman garrison in Britain departed.
 A last-ditch plea to the Emperor Honorius in 410AD resulted in Britain being told to look to itself.
 Rome had its own problems; far away that same year, 410AD, the imperial city itself fell to Alaric’s Goths.